While 3 in 4 of your employees will start their healthcare journey online, they’re often not utilizing their EAP resource.1

 of Twill users stay active after 24 months7

-Our approach is grounded in evidence-based key drivers that encourage patients to adopt
+Our approach is grounded in evidence-based key drivers that encourage employees to adopt

 A study of Twill products showed active users experienced a 26% improvement in depression and anxiety symptoms over an 8 week period³